 This I do know.
 Only ONE knows and completely understands.
 And that's God.
 After all, God created him.
 I only had the privilege of carrying him in my womb and watching him grow into the man he is today.

 Why am I sharing this?
 Because maybe ~ just maybe ~ talking about it will help someone else who is struggling with the reality that they ~ or someone they love ~ is gay.

-And maybe ~ just maybe ~ CHURCH, we can stop labeling...judging...and pharisee-ing long enough to take a good hard look at a growing number of people who are finding themselves on this journey.
+And maybe ~ just maybe ~ my brothers and sisters who comprise the church, we can recognize our tendencies towards labeling and judging, and take a good hard look at a growing number of people who are finding themselves on this journey.
 People who are hurting, who need LOVE more than they need a pat answer.
 Who need to hear that God LOVES them...just AS THEY ARE, unconditionally.

 Because there are too many teens and young adults who are confused.
 Many are filling the pews of our churches.
 Looking for answers, affirmation, connection.
 Who DID NOT CHOOSE this.
 Who are trying to figure out who they are, as they listen to voices telling them that who they are is wrong ~ resulting in a suicide rate that is among the highest in this mislabeled and misunderstood population.

 And because there are parents...grandparents...families who are struggling.
 Because someone they love more than life itself is wrestling with an identity crisis and a level of pain they can't begin to understand.

 Like I said, I don't have all the answers.
 But I can speak from experience.
 I can be honest and tell you I have cried out to God too many times to count.
 And always, it's the same.
 JUST LOVE HIM.
 LOVE HIM LIKE I DO.

 Do not try to "fix" him.
 Or "correct" him.
 Or "preach" to him.
 Just love him!
 Just as he is.
 For the exceptional man he is, inside and out.